-- African Americans constituted 61 percent of women diagnosed with HIV/AIDS in 2005.
+- Black folks constituted 61 percent of women diagnosed with HIV/AIDS in 2005.

 - In 2005, girls represented 43 percent of AIDS cases reported among people aged 13 to 19.

-- African Americans and Hispanics represent 24 percent of all women in the U.S. but they account for 82 percent of AIDS cases among women.
+- Black and Latinx people represent 24 percent of all women in the U.S. but they account for 82 percent of AIDS cases among women.

-- African-American women have an HIV prevalence rate nearly 18 times that of white women.
+- Black women have an HIV prevalence rate nearly 18 times that of white women.

-- AIDS is the leading cause of death for African-American women aged 25 to 34.
+- AIDS is the leading cause of death for Black women aged 25 to 34

 Drug addiction treatment is cost-effective in reducing drug use and its associated health and social costs.

-- Treatment is less expensive than alternatives, such as not treating addicts or simply incarcerating addicts
+- Treatment is less expensive than alternatives, such as not treating or simply incarcerating addicts

-- For example, the average cost for 1 full year of methadone maintenance treatment is approximately $4,700 per client, whereas 1 full year of imprisonment costs approximately $18,400 per person
+- The average cost for 1 full year of methadone maintenance treatment is approximately $4,700 per client, whereas 1 full year of imprisonment costs approximately $18,400 per person

 - According to several conservative estimates, every $1 invested in addiction treatment programs yields a return of between $4 and $7 in reduced drug-related crime, criminal justice costs, and theft alone